wcamer/wcamer/README.md

 ## About Me
 - I love how technology, when used in helpful situations, can truly improve the quality of life for people.
 In a world full of all types of influnces, I want to put my knowledge, gifts, and skills to help propel good influences and help people by providing good services and products.
 - The project that I'm most proud of is my project of Doctor Appointment Scheduler (DAS) made with .NET Blazor.
 - As for my goals, my ultimate goal is to work as a software engineer with a company.
-For now my shorter term goals are to become proficient with React, NextJS, and TypeScript in order to add them to the utiltiy belt of languages, tech, and skills I already have.
+For now my shorter term goals are to become proficient with more technologies and languages in order to add them to the utiltiy belt of languages, tech, and skills I already have.
 - Ask me about my opinion about a project you or I are working on or, ask me about my dream project and I'll tell you all about it.

 ## Languages, Technologies, and Skills